 For nearly eighty years, the Rock Inn has served travelers in transit, in one form or another, be it for fuel, food, or even to bed-down for the night.
-It’s said to have also been a favored destination for golden-age Hollywood movie stars, looking for a quiet retreat.
-Since those days much has changed, and yet very little has.
+It’s said to have also been a favored destination for golden-age Hollywood movie stars looking for a quiet retreat.
+Since those days, much has changed, and yet very little has.

 Walking through the front door is like stepping back in time.
-One almost expects to see dozens of cowboys sitting around smoky poker tables, as old-time piano music is heard in the background.
-Instead, space is filled with locals, bikers, hikers, cyclists, and other outdoor enthusiasts who have stopped for a cold drink or something from the kitchen.
+One almost expects to see dozens of cowboys sitting around smoky poker tables as old-time piano music is heard in the background.
+Instead, the space is filled with locals, bikers, hikers, cyclists, and other outdoor enthusiasts who have stopped for a cold drink or something from the kitchen.

 The Inn still offers overnight accommodations if you find that you’re not ready to leave before exploring nearby Lake Elizabeth.